deveshbisht02/Personal-Portfolio-Website/README.md

 JavaScript: Implemented for adding interactivity and dynamic elements to the website, such as animations, form validation, and interactive user interfaces.

-Features:
-About Me: Provides a brief introduction and overview of the website owner's skills and experiences.

-Portfolio: Showcases various projects with descriptions and links to view more details or the live demos.

-Contact: Allows visitors to get in touch with the website owner via a contact form or through provided contact information.

-Responsive Design: Ensures optimal viewing experience across various devices and screen sizes.

-Technologies Used:
-HTML: Used for structuring the content of the website.

-CSS: Utilized for styling and layout purposes.

-JavaScript: Implemented for interactivity and dynamic elements.

 Project Structure:
 index.html: Contains the main structure and content of the website.